Plantings of biotech crops grow globally in 2011 - report

 ISAAA is a not-for-profit organization aimed at promoting crop biotechnology applications, which are the subject of controversy, particularly in Europe, where they are largely banned.
 Critics say there is evidence of human health dangers and environmental problems connected to genetically modified crops, though the technology companies who develop them and supporters say they are proven safe.

 U.S. farmers have embraced the technology, and most of the U.S. corn and soybeans are genetically altered.
-Corporate biotech leaders, like Monsanto (MON.N), have crafted crops that tolerate dousings of herbicides, and crops that are designed to resist pests, effectively creating their own insecticide.
+Corporate biotech leaders, like Monsanto, have crafted crops that tolerate dousings of herbicides, and crops that are designed to resist pests, effectively creating their own insecticide.

 The technology is becoming increasingly popular in Brazil and Argentina, China, India and South Africa, said James.